Data Definition Language (DDL)

 CREATE IMPRINTS INDEX index_name ON [ schema_name . ] table_name ( column_name )

-Define a new imprints index (a simple but efficient cache conscious secondary index) on one numerical column of a specific table.
-This index is a special single column index (for numeric columns only) which stores meta data (min, max, nulls) on segments of column data.
+On numerical columns it creates an index which stores meta data (min, max, nulls) on segments of column data.
 An imprint is used during query evaluation to limit data access and thus minimize memory traffic.
 It can speedup queries which have a column selection condition (such as: AGE IS NULL OR AGE BETWEEN 25 AND 65).
 The storage overhead is just a few percent over the size of the columns being indexed.

 Example: